-With dotCover, you can run manual test sessions for WCF Service Libraries that have PDB information. dotCover will start the specified WCF Service Library and optionally a client application, allowing you to execute the test scenario and record its coverage.
+With dotCover, you can run coverage analysis for WCF Service Libraries that have PDB information. dotCover will start the specified WCF Service Library and optionally a client application, allowing you to execute the coverage scenario and record it.

-To start a manual test session for a WCF Service Library
+To start a coverage run for a WCF Service Library

-- In the Coverage Configuration dialog box that appears, choose WCF Service.
+- In the Coverage Configuration dialog that appears, choose WCF Service.

 - Specify the path to the WCF Service Library ([libraryName].dll) in the Library path field.

 - If the library configuration file ([libraryName].dll.config) is located in the same directory, dotCover detects it automatically.
 Otherwise, specify the path to the library configuration file in the Config path field.

 - Optionally, tick the Advanced check box to configure additional settings:

 - Choose one of WCF Service Hosts in the WCF Host drop-down list.
 Depending on the selected WCF Host the appropriate runtime is used.

 - In the Client path field, you can specify the path to an executable file of the WCF client application.
 It will be run after the service is started and hosted.

 - If you need to pass any command line arguments to the client application, type them in the Client Arguments field or click the ellipsis button and choose a file to append to the argument string.